 Injuries sustained from motorcycle crashes are often fatal.
 If you’ve lost someone you love in a wreck, no monetary award can undo the heartache that you and your family are experiencing.
 However, compensation through a wrongful death lawsuit can mitigate the undue financial strain caused by your loss.
 As the spouse or dependent of a loved one killed in an accident, you may be able to recover compensation for the:

 - Loss of your loved one’s wages and benefits

 There may be other damages not included in the list above, for which compensation may be awarded.
 Speak for free to one of our experienced attorneys today to learn more about what you could recover in a motorcycle accident claim.

 At Fuicelli & Lee, our goal is to obtain full and fair compensation for your injuries.
 While we cannot guarantee specific outcomes, we can promise that our experienced attorneys will work tirelessly on your behalf to hold those responsible for your losses accountable.

+Motorcycle accident claims may result very differently depending on the injuries you sustained, what other damages were involved, and what effect they had or are likely to have in the future.
 Depending on the unique details of your case, compensation may be awarded for damages such as: